mengqyuan/HAPIR/README.md

 Figure3.r - Code to replicate the plots in Figure 3A-F.
 Figure4.r - Code to replicate the plots in Figure 4A and 4D.
 Figure5.r - Code to replicate the plots in Figure 5A-B.
+Figure6.r - Code to replicate the plots in Figure 6A-D.
+Figure7.r - Code to replicate the plots in Figure 7A,7E and 7F.